 Get to Know the Facebook Algorithm

 Facebook is the cornerstone of social media marketing for many businesses.
-Facebook does not make it easy to figure out how their algorithm works, but there are some things you should know about Facebook’s algorithm if your company relies on Facebook for social media marketing.
+Facebook does not make it easy to figure out how their algorithm works, but there are some things you should know about the algorithm if your company relies on Facebook for marketing, as so many do.